SmithEcophysLab/ecophys_sp2019/Rubrics/deliverable_proposal_rubric.md

 Time will be given after the presentation for questions from the audience.

 ### Due dates
-Week of March 25, exact dates TBD
+Week of March 25
+- Graduate students: March 26
+- Undergraduate students: March 28